 Study Design, Participants, and Procedures

 The study was conducted from December 2015 to December 2016 at the antenatal clinic (ANC) at Bwaila District Hospital, a high-volume urban maternity hospital in Lilongwe, Malawi.
 In 2011, Malawi adopted Option B+, a test-and-treat approach to the prevention of mother to child transmission (PMTCT) of HIV.
 Under Option B+, women routinely test for HIV during pregnancy, and those who test HIV-positive are eligible to start immediate lifelong antiretroviral therapy (ART).
-Pregnant women who present to ANC alone are tested and counseled individually and those who present with a partner are offered CHTC.
+Pregnant women who present to ANC alone are tested and counseled individually and those who present with a partner are offered couple counseling.

-The CHTC process included couple pre-test counseling, simultaneous testing, joint return of test results, and couple post-test counseling.
+The couple counseling process included couple pre-test counseling, simultaneous testing, joint return of test results, and couple post-test counseling.
 In our study, the female partner had already been tested within the last month.
-CHTC was provided by a trained counselor, and counseling messages were tailored to the couples’ HIV status.
-CHTC counselors aimed to ease tension, diffuse blame, and create a safe environment where couples could talk through difficult HIV-related issues.
+Couple counseling was provided by a trained counselor, and counseling messages were tailored to the couples’ HIV status.
+Couple counseling counselors aimed to ease tension, diffuse blame, and create a safe environment where couples could talk through difficult HIV-related issues.
 Couples were urged to focus on the positive aspects of their relationship and focus on the future, rather than the past (Guidance on Couples HIV Testing and Counselling Including Antiretroviral Therapy for Treatment and Prevention in Serodiscordant Couples: Recommendations for a Public Health Approach, 2012).

-All women newly diagnosed as HIV-positive during their initial ANC visit were approached and screenedHIV-uninfected pregnant women were selected from ANC using frequency matching based on age categories of HIV-infected enrolled women18-19, 20-24, 25-29, 30-34, and 35-39 years) and also Eligible women provided informed consent Additional details on recruitment, eligibility, and enrollment have been reported elsewhere (Rosenberg et al., 2017, 2018).
+All women newly diagnosed as HIV-positive during their initial ANC visit were approached and screened for eligibility.
+HIV-uninfected pregnant women were selected from ANC using frequency matching based on age categories of HIV-infected enrolled women (18-19, 20-24, 25-29, 30-34, and 35-39 years) and also approached and screened for eligibility.
+Among HIV-positive women, 318 were screened and 202 were eligible (64%).
+Reasons for ineligibility included not having a male partner in Lilongwe (N = 72), not having a male sexual partner (N=30), no interest in participation (N = 13), being under 18 years old (N = 4), and residing outside of Lilongwe (N = 1).
+Among HIV-negative women, 98 were screened and 92 were eligible (94%).
+Reasons for ineligibility included not having a male sexual partner (N = 3), no interest in participation (N = 3), and being under 18 years old (N = 1).
+Eligible women provided informed consent.
+Additional details on recruitment, eligibility, and enrollment have been reported elsewhere (Rosenberg et al., 2017, 2018).

 Each woman was provided with an invitation for her male sexual partner.
 Data were only collected from women who presented as couples.
 Couples had two visits: on the first day, they presented together and one month later.
 During the first visit, the two partners participated in separate interviewer-administered questionnaires about demographics, relationship characteristics, social support, and HIV related behaviors.
-Afterwards, couples received CHTC.
+Afterwards, couples received couple counseling.
 At the second visit, each participant completed a second, similar interviewer-administered questionnaire.
+Participants who returned without their partners at the second visit were still interviewed (N = 5).

 Measures